The Son's Humiliation and Exaltation: Humanity's Lost Dominion Restored in Christ

 Because the Son's revelation is greater than angel-mediated messages, believers must not drift, but must behold the incarnate, suffering, victorious Son who became their brother and merciful high priest.

-Hebrews 2 argues that Christ's incarnation and suffering are not reductions of His glory but the means by which His saving mission is accomplished.
+Hebrews 2 argues that Christ's incarnation and suffering are not reductions of his glory but the means by which his saving mission is accomplished.
 The chapter begins with warning because the message of the Son is greater than the message mediated by angels.
 It then shows that Jesus fulfills humanity's vocation from Psalm 8, not by avoiding suffering but by passing through death into glory.
-His solidarity with flesh-and-blood people enables His victory over death, His priestly atonement, and His present help for those who are tempted.
+His solidarity with flesh-and-blood people enables his victory over death, his priestly atonement, and his present help for those who are tempted.

 Theological logic